g-uva/ECoMEP/README.md

-# 🌍 Edge-Cloud Continuum Multi-Level Predictive Framework (GreenDIGIT project)
+# 🌍 ECoMEP - Edge-Cloud Continuum Multi-Level ML Energy Prediction Framework (GreenDIGIT project)

 >**Disclaimer**: the information on this README is still temporary.
 The tools, architecture and other specifications are subject to change.